About the BRI

 Research at the BRI ensures a safe food supply and helps prevent major economic losses to the agriculture and food industries.

 The BRI enables researchers to evaluate all aspects of the food chain, from the raw material to the finished product.
-This multi-disciplinary approach complements the land-grant mission of Kansas State University.
+This multi-disciplinary approach complements the land-grant mission of K-State.

 Looking for history?
 Read BRI: The First Five Years (PDF)